Light mass window of lepton portal dark matter: Constraints on the extra scalars

 \subsection{Oblique corrections}

 New particles with the EW charges contribute to the vacuum polarization of the weak bosons and photon.
 The corrections are rendered in the $S$, $T$ and $U$ parameters.
-The $S$ and $T$ parameters in this model are expressed in terms of the inert Higgs masses.
+The $S$ and $T$ parameters in this model are expressed in terms of the extra scalar masses.
 The $S$ parameter is given by~\cite{Barbieri:2006dq,Belyaev:2016lok,Belyaev:2018ext}

 where $x_1 = m_H/m_{H^+}$, $x_2=m_A/m_{H^+}$ and

 The $T$ parameter is

 where